Gelendzhik: History

-In antiquity, the Gelendzhik Bay was the site of a minor Greek outpost, mentioned as Torikos (Τορικος) in the Periplus of Pseudo-Scylax.
+Gelendzhik is one of the most ancient settlements on the coast of the Black Sea.
+In antiquity, the Gelendzhik Bay was the site of a minor Greek outpost in the 6th century BC, mentioned as Torikos (Τορικος) in the Periplus of Pseudo-Scylax.
 It is unknown to Hellenistic sources, but reappears in Roman ones under the name of Pagrae in 64 BC.
-The colony was wiped out by the invading Huns, which were succeeded by the Zygii soon after.
-During the Late Middle Ages, the Genoese Republic had a notable influence on the region, while the Ghisolfi, a Genoese-Jewish family, had a prominent role in the trade and commerce in Gazaria.
-During this period the town was named Maurolaca or Mauro Laco, and was considered one of the most important Genoese colonies in the Black Sea.
+As a Byzantine colony, it was wiped out by the invading Mongols.

+During the late Middle Ages, the Genoese Republic had a notable influence on the region, while the Ghisolfi, a Genoese-Jewish family, had a prominent role in the trade and commerce in Gazaria.
+During this period, the town was named Maurolaca or Mauro Laco, and was considered one of the most important Genoese colonies in the Black Sea.
+From the late 15th century, it belonged to the Ottoman Empire.